-- It's entered the current jargon so well that people draw a distinction between being "fired" and being "laid-off."
-"Fired" means losing your job because you screwed up, while "laid-off" means losing your job for budget reasons.
+- It's entered the current jargon so well that people draw a distinction between being "fired" and being "laid off."
+"Fired" means losing your job because you screwed up, while "laid off" means losing your job for budget reasons.
 Immediate results are the samenote , but it's easier to get a new job after being laid-off than after being fired.
-The older equivalent phrases, "termination with prejudice" and "termination without prejudice" dropped out of favour for sounding overly confrontational ("termination with extreme prejudice" is in a different ballpark all together).
+The older equivalent phrases, "termination with prejudice" and "termination without prejudice" dropped out of favor for sounding overly confrontational ("termination with extreme prejudice" is in a different ballpark all together).

 - A particularly notorious example is the Finnish expression "yt-neuvottelut", short for yhteistoimintaneuvottelut, which means "cooperation negotiations".
 It sounds innocent and positive, but really it means negotiations about laying people off.